-Kano Assembly Passes Bill that Makes Hausa the Main Language for Teaching Public in Schools
+Kano Assembly Passes Bill That Makes Hausa the Main Language for Teaching in Public Schools

-Kano Assembly Passes Bill that Makes Hausa the Main Language for Teaching Public in Schools
+Kano Assembly Passes Bill That Makes Hausa the Main Language for Teaching in Public Schools

 The Kano State House of Assembly has passed a new bill aimed at making Hausa the main language of instruction in primary and junior secondary schools across the state.